 - Fasted low intnsity – Walking, Yoga, Long Slow Run/Jog

 - “Fasted” is important because if not, carbs tend to be the fuel source. – This was emphasized by Tim Ferriss when he said fasting should be started with a brisk walk for a few hours to jump-start Ketosis.
+We wrote a post about Ketosis.

 - Intermittent fasting makes your boxy burn more fat.
 It’s best to start at shorter intervals rather than jumping right into a 24 hours fast.
 This also helps to lower insulin levels which will in turn switch your body from burning carbs to burning fat.